 What our guests will be doing:

-- In the cottages which don’t have a dishwasher, the crockery, glassware and cutlery will have been put through the farmhouse dishwasher.
-Guests will need to put it away on arrival.
-Everything else (in the cupboards) will be clean but guests may wish to re-wash them in hot soapy water before use.
+- In the cottages without a dishwasher, the contents of the kitchen cupboards will be clean, and Guests may wish to re-wash them in hot soapy water before use.

 - Having brought your own bedlinen, towels with you, the beds will have a fresh duvet, mattress protector and one pillow per person.